mareanie/infodesignsolver/README.md

 # Information design solvers
 This repository contains a few solvers for certain information design problems.
+ 3actionsuniformsolver.nb is a solver for information design problems in Gentzkow and Kamenica (2016), when there are three actions and the prior is uniform.